 Introduction to Hive Commands

-Hive command is a data warehouse infrastructure tool that sits on top Hadoop to summarize Big data.
+Hive command is a data warehouse infrastructure tool that sits on top of Hadoop to summarize Big data.
 It processes structured data.
 It makes data querying and analyzing easier.
-Hive command is also called as “schema on reading;” It doesn’t verify data when it is loaded, verification happens only when a query is issued.
+The hive command is also called “schema on reading;” It doesn’t verify data when loaded; verification happens only when a query is issued.
 This property of Hive makes it fast for initial loading.
 It’s like copying or simply moving a file without putting any constraints or checks.
-It was first developed by Facebook.
+Facebook first developed it.
 Apache Software Foundation took it up later and developed it further.

 Components of Hive Commands

-The components 0f hive command is as shown below:
+The components 0f the hive command are as shown below:

 Features of Hive Commands